dlccyes/CollegeNotes/OtherNotes/Software Development/AWS.md

 Will generate `.elasticbeanstalk` under your project root.

 Create environment for flask, including ECS instance, S3 bucket and others.
 Will take a couple of minutes.

+With CLI (you can also use Elastic Beanstalk console to set up domain name and other things interactively)

+See <https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb3-create.html> for more options.

 ```
 eb create flask-env
 ```

+You can use another name for your env, e.g. `<app_name>-env`.
+If your app doesn't work after deploying to the env, go to eb console (web UI) -> your environment -> Configuration -> Software -> Edit -> WSGIPath and make sure the value is `application`.
+See <https://stackoverflow.com/q/31169260/15493213>.

+(The correct method is setting up `.ebextensions/<env>.config`, but for some reason it doesn't work for me.)

 Go into your EC2 instance and set up credentials.
 See [SSH-Setup](#SSH-Setup) to setup.